aws-samples/amazon-eks-security-immersion-day/content/10-regulatory-compliance/cis-al2-eks/validate-al2-cis-ami/index.en.md

 #### CIS Scan Results and Exceptions for failed controls

-The controls that did not pass, along with the rationale and potential remediations, are specified below.
-To satisfy security and compliance prerequisites, customers can remediate failed controls by adhering to the guidance in the [CIS benchmark for Amazon Linux 2](https://www.cisecurity.org/benchmark/amazon_linux) documentation.
-After remediating controls, it is advised that applications deployed on Amazon EKS are evaluated to confirm functionality.
+The CIS hardening script used in this workshop implement all controls for [CIS benchmark for Amazon Linux 2](https://www.cisecurity.org/benchmark/amazon_linux) Level 1 and Level 2.
+Instances created from this should pass all CIS benchmark tests.
+However, some configuration changes required for Kubernetes operation override settings applied during hardening.
+Below are failed findings, possible reasons, and recommendations where available.
+Organizations can re-apply controls according to their security and compliance requirements, then re-test to confirm application functionality.

 | CIS ID |   CIS Description  | Reason | *Recommendations
 | --- | --- | --- | --- |